 As the boss you are of course responsible for everything your company does.
 However, don’t forget that your staff are accountable for everything they do, and that they feel a great deal of responsibility for doing the right thing.

-Say your assistant receives an email from “your” account, referring to funds or files that only “you” could know about and demanding they send over whatever “you” are so urgently requesting – what do you expect them to do?
+Say your assistant receives an email from “your” account.
+This refers to funds or files that only “you” could know about and demanding they send over “your” urgent request – what do you expect them to do?

 If they choose to ignore it, in the case of a cyber-attack they will have prevented a significant risk to the business.
 However, they may instead have ruined a pivotal deal or lost you a new client.